FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Windows/FreeTAKServer_Windows_Install.md

 # FreeTAKServer Install On Windows Computer

 Below is the installation commands and comments for the installation of FreeTAKServer on a windows computer.
-Please notcie, the FTS team is not supporting Windows as an official OS for FTS.
+Please notcie, the FTS team is not supporting Windows as an official OS for FTS. please contact the original authors

+## FreeTAKServer Manager For Windows
+[FreeTAKServer Manager]( https://github.com/Cale-Torino/FreeTAKServer_Manager)  has the ability to Start, Stop, Restart, Install and Uninstall the FreeTAKServer & FreeTAKServer-UI.

 ## release version 1.5.12